As part of its preparation for the Gold Cup, the Mexican National Team will play two friendly matches against European teams.

 The Swiss team is disciplined and has quick transitions.
 This will be a challenge for Mexico, which has shown weaknesses in marking and ball recovery.

 The second match will be on June 10 in North Carolina.
-Mexico will face Türkiye, a physically strong team, fast on the wings, and with good long-range shooting.
+Mexico will face Türkiye, a physically strong team, fast on the wings, and with a good long-range shot.

 This duel will test the Mexican defense and its midfield control, two areas where it has shown deficiencies in recent tournaments.